Art-Sells/Arells/Build-Notes.md

 - Clean up Lagging Pages

-### iOS & Android App (Chrome Extension) Wallet (after 1-2 years?)
+### iOS & Android App (after 1-2 years?)
 Recommend Arells wallet and sunset all other wallets when Arells app revenue overtakes them
 - iOS App (UI Layer)
 - - Tagline: Are you ready to let go of bear markets?
-- - Desc: Connect Digital Assets af you're ready to never see your investments lose value from bear markets losses.
+- - Desc: Join Arells if you're ready to let go of bear markets.
-- - submission: A blockchain interface app that connects users to decentralized protocols.
-The app itself performs no custody or transactions, transactions are handled by the associated blockchain.
-- Import Wallet
+- - submission: An accounting ledger containing investment information for users.

 ### Vavity-API (after 3-4 years)
 .... (vavity ...c